 - The Toyota RAV4 netting storage shelf – If your car doesn’t come with this, you might want to build a shelf in the back.
 I love this simple addition to my RAV4.
 On this net shelve, I keep the rest of my clothes, rolled up jackets, tripod, plastic container for dishes and whatever else needs a space.
 During the day I store my solar lamp on the shelve to get charged by the sun.

-- My Cellar – The spare tire for the RAV for is mounted outside the back door.
+- My Cellar – The spare tire for the RAV4 is mounted outside the back door.
 Therefore the RAV4 actually has cellar storage.
 To get to it I only have to remove the black crate and coolbox.
 Keep this in mind if you decide to build a shelve in the back.
-Make sure you can get to the storage below.
+Make sure you can get access to the storage below.

 Keep safety in mind